cujojs/curl/README.md

 i18n! -- loads text strings and other locale-specific constants

-Plugin docs are on the [wiki](https://github.com/cujojs/curl/wiki/Plugins).
+Some plugin docs are on the [wiki](https://github.com/cujojs/curl/wiki/Plugins).

+More documentation is available inside the source of these plugins!

 ----------------------------------------